COPRS/infrastructure/doc/how-to/Credentials.md

 ```

-## Retrieve credentials from a HashiCorp Vault
+## Retrieve indivindual credentials from a HashiCorp Vault

 You can retrieve credentials from a *HashiCorp Vault* instance using the *hvac* ansible plugin: